ngencokamin/all-purpose-bot/README.md

 `!list-plugins`: returns a list of all plugins and their basic functionality

+`!sync`: universally sync slash commands to apply new changes

+### Debugging

+Manage plugins for all instances

+##### Usage:

+`!reload <plugin>`: reload plugin universally to apply new code changes to running bot

+`!load <plugin>`: load disabled/new plugin for running bot

+`!unload <plugin>`: universally disable plugin

 ### Callbacks

 Trigger automatic responses to key phrases in messages (supports gif links as responses)

 ##### Usage:

-`!callback add <trigger> <response>`: takes in what phrase should trigger a callback and what the bot should respond with
+`/!callback add <trigger> <response>`: takes in what phrase should trigger a callback and what the bot should respond with

-`!callback remove <trigger>`: removes the specified callback
+`/callback remove <trigger>`: removes the specified callback

+`/callback disable <channel name>`: blacklist a channel so callback responses do not fire

+`/callback enable <channel name>`: re-enable callbacks in a blacklisted channel

-`!callback list`: returns a list of all existing callbacks
+`/list`: returns a list of all existing callbacks and blacklisted channels

+### Movie Night

+Search for movies on imdb and output info in embeds, add movies with info from imdb to a movie night queue, pick a random movie from the queue to watch

+##### Usage:

+`/movies search <title>`: search imdb for a movie by title and return a discord embed with movie info

+`/movies add <title>`: add movie to the queue with data from imdb (each user can add one at a time)

+`/movies remove`: removes the user's current movie selection from the queue

+`/movies list`: list movies in queue and which user added them

+`/movies pick`: pick a random movie from the queue and return a discord embed with movie info